rakinishraq/SoundKey/README.md

-# Ava
+# SoundKey
-Ava is a tool that lets you change your sound input/output device quickly and easily!
+SoundKey is a tool that lets you change your sound input/output device quickly and easily!
 If you bind the exe to a hotkey, it will cycle through your manually set list of devices to the next currently available one.

 This works for both input and output devices with an option to set default communication device as well, thus retains all of the necessary functionality provided by all diff vanilla methods like "Volume Mixer", "Change System Sounds" and "Win+Ctrl+V".